ganelson/inform/resources/Documentation/Writing with Inform.md

 	An American map reference is a kind of value.
 	50° N 100° W specifies an American map reference with parts latitude (7 to 85) and longitude (20 to 179).

+(Let's not argue about Semisopochnoi Island and other outliers.)
 But this could also be written like so:

 	An American map reference is a kind of value.
 	<latitude>° N <longitude>° W specifies an American map reference with parts latitude (7 to 85) and longitude (20 to 179).